-My appreciation goes to the management and staff for their hard work, sacrifices and resilience in working together, which enabled the Group to deliver a positive result in FY2021.
-I would like to thank the Board of Directors for their commitment and valuable guidance during these challenging times.
+I would like to take this opportunity to express my appreciation to the management and staff for their hard work, sacrifices and resilience, which enabled the Group to deliver a set of positive results in FY2023.

+I would like to thank the members of the Board of Directors for their commitment, support and valuable guidance during these challenging times.
+Special thanks goes to Mr Leslie Mah, who will be retiring from the Board on 31 August 2023, for his many years of invaluable contribution and wise counsel.

 I am grateful to our customers, suppliers, bankers and business associates for their continued support and confidence in us.